lists: list comprehensions

 green: make it pass

-I add a call to process and condition
+I add a call to condition

 self.assertEqual(